for a livable Seattle

-To be available IN our District to address your concerns.
+To be available and ENGAGED IN our District to address your concerns.

-Ensure developers work with the neighborhood where construction will take place, meeting community needs, protecting legacy tenants and businesses, and resulting in a successful project for all concerned.
+Facilitate protection of legacy residential tenants and businesses, resulting in a successful project for all concerned.

 Create more affordable housing, especially for families with children.

-Charge developers impact fees for infrastructure, thereby reducing taxes for Seattle residents and businesses.
+Assess impact fees so developers pay for infrastructure, thereby reducing taxes for Seattle residents and businesses.

 Provide on-demand drug rehabilitation, mental health and support services for those living on our streets, getting the homeless into permanent housing as soon as possible.

-Create a home buying program for teachers, first responders, nurses, tradespeople and families who have traditionally been denied the opportunity to own a home.
+Create a home/condo buying program for teachers, first responders, nurses, tradespeople and families and individuals who have traditionally been denied the opportunity to own a home.

 Use my extensive knowledge of businesses in Seattle to create living-wage jobs.

-Facilitate the creation of a community-owned and operated grocery store in the Central Area (New Seasons might serve the newcomers but not the existing neighborhood.)
+Facilitate the creation of a community-owned and operated grocery store in the Central Area.

 Support the success of small businesses.